ElazarK/content-docs/playbooks/Get_File_Sample_From_Path_Carbon_Black_Enterprise_Response.md

-Returns a file sample to the war-room from a path on an endpoint using Carbon Black Enterprise Response.
+Returns a file sample, to the War Room from a path on an endpoint using Carbon Black Enterprise Response.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.